Former Victorian premier Steve Bracks was today the public face spruiking a new report proposing Sunshine become the capital of Melbourne’s west.

 At that stage, about 1.2 million residents will be within Sunshine’s catchment: numbers Mr Bracks said make the precinct comparable to metropolitan Adelaide.

-The Williamstown-based former teacher and politician turned executive said about 50,000 new jobs could to be created in and around Sunshine within two decades.
+The Williamstown-based former teacher and politician turned private sector executive said about 50,000 new jobs could to be created in and around Sunshine within two decades.

 Many, he said, would grow as a consequence of the region’s public transport accessibility.

 Others, Mr Bracks added, would be related to airport functions (Sunshine is on the same side of the city as both Melbourne Airport and Avalon Airport).

 The Sunshine – Daring to be Different report, created and published by Victoria University’s West of Melbourne Economic Development Alliance (otherwise known as WoMEDA), can be found, here.